From Tamboril to Brauna: Talks with Tree Lovers

 Zeyheria tuberculosa (detail)Inhotim

 Another way to protect species is through 𝘦𝘹 𝘴𝘪𝘵𝘶 collections.
-These conserve the germplasm of species, which in the case of trees, can be the living individual, a piece of tissue or a seed.
+These conserve the germplasm of species, which in the case of trees, can be a piece of tissue or a seed.
 At Inhotim's Botany Laboratory, two cold rooms store seeds from native trees, including ipê seeds.
-Despite being a very rustic pioneer species, it is threatened with extinction due to intense exploration.
+Despite being a very hardy pioneer species, it is threatened with extinction due to intense exploration.
 So, to ensure its protection, it is essential to keep it in collections like this one.

 Melanoxylon braunaInhotim

-To master the knowledge on the production of a plant species is also a way to ensure its protection.
-Studies are developed in this sense at Inhotim to contribute to the preservation of brauna.
-This Atlantic Forest tree is known for the quality and durability of its wood, as well as for its amazingly beautiful flowering.
-It has been rarely noticed in nature, which makes it vulnerable to become endangered.
-To know the best way to propagate this species is a way to protect it and use it sustainably.
+Mastering knowledge about the production of a plant species is a way of ensuring its protection.
+Studies along these lines are being carried out at Inhotim to help conserve the brauna.
+This Atlantic Forest tree is known for the quality and durability of its wood, as well as its amazingly beautiful flowers.
+It has rarely been recorded in the wild, which puts it at risk of extinction.
+Knowing the best way to propagate this species is one way to protect it and use it sustainably.

 Melanoxylon brauna (seeding)Inhotim